 The point of this is to broaden your contact list and have the instant ability to network with anyone who passes you their business card, without having to take the time to manually enter each one.

-How to Optimize for Google Lens
+How to Optimize Google Lens For Business

 Since you obviously want to take advantage of all the benefits available for your business, here’s how to optimize for Google Lens in six simple steps.